 of God, and those who had not worshiped the beast or his image, and had not received the mark on their forehead and on their hand;…

 Special because of their stalwart perseverance during this unique period of harsh persecution of their faith, these

 Believers were honored with authority to reign as priests of God and of Christ with Jesus during the Divine Millennial Kingdom

 An example of these martyred Believers can be seen as those under the alter

-Non-Believers, whose souls are in hell and bodies in earth, come to life
+Non-Believers, whose souls in Hades join with their bodies and come to life (Rev 20:13).

 Believers, evaluated in accordance to their deeds, were rewarded for their faithful service

 Rev 22:12).
 The apostle Paul refers to this in his exhortation to Believers in Rome